 Andy Vessey, Qdos Consulting

-Vessey also notes that specific sectors can also be targeted as a result of media pressure that leads to Government action.
+Vessey also notes that specific sectors can also be targeted for IR35 investigations as a result of media pressure on HMRC that leads to Government action.
 Contractors in the public sector came under the spotlight as a result of the off-payroll rules and the Treasury investigation that preceded them.

 “Public sector organisations were required to identify off-payroll workers working for them, which in effect meant contractors.
-This highly specific information about contractors working in the public sector was passed to HMRC.
-In this case the taxman used this data to open hundreds of IR35 reviews.”
+This highly specific information about contractors working in the public sector was passed to HMRC so they could review their IR35 status.
+In this case the taxman used this data to conduct hundreds of investigations into these contractors.”

-Vessey highlights that the days of the random inspection are over: “Once, local tax inspectors might open a certain number of random inspections on their patch into corporation tax, VAT or Pay As You Earn (PAYE) income tax, and these had the potential to catch contractors.
+Vessey highlights that the days of the random IR35 inspection by HMRC are over: “Once, local tax inspectors might open a certain number of random inspections on their patch into corporation tax, VAT or Pay As You Earn (PAYE) income tax, and these had the potential to catch contractors.

-“Those days are long gone, because HMRC lacks the resources and there are much more efficient methods of targeting now available.
+“Those days are long gone, because HMRC lacks the resources and there are much more efficient methods of targeting possible IR35 offenders now available.
 HMRC’s risk assessment is conducted at a regional and national level using hugely sophisticated software able to analyse all public sector databases and identify discrepancies.”

-Vessey warns that contractors who have filed incorrect information or different types of tax paperwork that do not tally will almost certainly be flagged by the software for an inspector to review their file and make a decision on whether to investigate.
+Vessey warns that contractors who have filed incorrect information or different types of tax paperwork that do not tally will almost certainly be flagged by the software for an inspector to review their file and make a decision on whether to have a HMRC inspector investigate their IR35 status.
 A contractor business with wildly fluctuating profits or expenses may also cause HMRC to look closer.

-Don’t give the taxman a reason to notice you
+Don’t give HMRC a reason to think you might be breaking IR35 rules

 “Contractors should maintain high quality and accurate business records and use the services of a professional to ensure their information is filed correctly.
-Otherwise they could be inviting a tax inspector to come and investigate their business,” Vessey continues.
+Otherwise they could be inviting a HMRC tax inspector to come and investigate their IR35 status and other tax affairs,” Vessey continues.

 “If there are exceptional figures in the accounts and tax return, such as dramatic increases or falls in sales profits or expenses, contractors should include a note in the supplementary section of the corporation tax return explaining the reasons for the change.
 This may convince an inspector to pass over their business for review.”